Nick Gage: Return to the independent circuit (2015–present)

-Game Changer Wrestling (2017–present)
+Game Changer Wrestling (2017–2024; 2025-present)

 On June 3, 2017, Nick Gage won the Game Changer Wrestling (GCW) Tournament of Survival 2, defeating Matt Tremont in the finals in the start of what would be a trilogy of matches between the two.
 On September 16, 2017, Tremont defeated Gage in the 2nd match of the trilogy in the finals of the Nick Gage Invitational II.
 Gage won the 3rd and final match, along with the GCW Heavyweight Championship, at GCW's 2nd anniversary event "Ready To Die" in a Three Layers Of Hell Match on December 16, 2017.

 On April 5, 2019, Nick Gage defeated Shinjiro Otani at GCW's Joey Janela's Spring Break 3 Part 1.
 On April 6, at GCW Orange Cassidy's Doing Something, Nick Gage defeated UltraMantis Black in a Christmas-themed Deathmatch.
 At the end of the match, Maxwell Jacob Friedman (MJF) interfered and attacked Gage.
 The host of the event, Orange Cassidy, spat mist at MJF's face with Gage doing his finisher to MJF after.

 During his title reign Gage became the longest-reigning GCW Heavyweight Champion with a record of 722 days, with his reign ending on December 8, 2019, after losing to AJ Gray.
 Due to his work as GCW World Champion, Gage was named by Sports Illustrated as the 10th ranked Wrestler of the Year in 2019.
 At the Spring Break event in April 2021, Gage defeated Rickey Shane Page to win the GCW World Championship for the second time, making him the only person to hold the championship more than once.
 On July 24, 2021, Gage lost the title to Matt Cardona at GCW Homecoming.

 In January 2022, Gage and Matt Tremont defeated The Briscoes in the main event of The WRLD On GCW to win the GCW Tag Team Championships.
 On August 13, 2022, The Briscoes won back the Tag Team Championship from the so called “New H8 Club”.

 At GCW's Fight Club event on October 8, Gage won the GCW World Championship for a third time defeating Jon Moxley in a Title vs. Career match.

+On October 29, 2024, Gage announced his departure from GCW.

+On August 23rd, 2025, Gage made his return to GCW, helping Shotzi Blackheart against Matt Cardona.

 All Elite Wrestling (2021)

-On the July 29, 2021 episode of AEW Dynamite, Gage made an appearance when MJF announced him as Chris Jericho's second "labour" for Fight For The Fallen in a No Disqualifications Match.
+On the July 21, 2021, episode of AEW Dynamite, Gage made an appearance when MJF announced him as Chris Jericho's second "labour" for Fight For The Fallen in a No Disqualifications Match.
 At the event, Gage would lose to Jericho, who wrestled under the guise of his NJPW persona "The Painmaker."